choubacha/rench/README.md

                                      large, l]
     -c <concurrency>                 The number of concurrent requests to make -e, --engine <engine>            The engine to use [default: hyper]  [possible values: hyper, reqwest] --header <header>...
 Headers to inject in the request.
-Example '--header user-agent=rust-rench' -n <requests>                    The number of requests in total to make
+Example '--header user-agent:rust-rench' -n <requests>                    The number of requests in total to make

 ARGS: